-Virtual Organizing is a remote collaboration between a Professional Organizer and a client.
-The Professional Organizer provides non-judgmental expert planning and guidance through all phases of the sorting, purging, and organizing process.
-The client does the physical work but is performing small doable steps of a plan that they have created with the Organizer.
+Virtual Organizing is a collaborative process between a Professional Organizer and a client.
+Working together via phone and online rather than face-to-face, they create a customized plan.
+The Professional Organizer provides non-judgmental, expert strategizing, support, and guidance through all phases of the work.
+During and between calls, the client is doing the actual physical work, executing small doable steps of the plan that they have created together.

 Benefits of Virtual Organizing